psu-epl/psu-epl.github.com/Info-for-Our-Illustrious-Professors!.md

 ### Can I use the EPL for a class?

 Kind of?
-We don't want you to *require* students to use the lab. the EPL is *not* meant to be a "class lab", like the Capstone lab, or the microwave lab, where students must go to do their lab work.
+We don't want you to *require* students to use the lab.
+The EPL is not meant to be a "class lab", like the Capstone lab, or the microwave lab, where students must go to do their lab work.
 But it *is* a student resource, so encouraging your students to use the lab for their projects is just fine.
-But we'd much rather have the students making their own decisions: for example, if a commercial PCB is better than a rapid prototyping PCB (which it often is).
+But we'd much rather have the students making their own decisions: for example, they should be the ones who decide if they can rapid prototype a PCB, or if they should send it off for manufacturing.

 ### What's the quickest way to get my students familiar with the lab?